assafBarash/curry-on/README.md

 Parameters:
 - rootFunc: The function to be enhanced.

-### instance.mapOutput(processOutputCb)
+### instance.mapOutput(mapOutputCb)
 Maps the output of the enhanced function to a new result type using the provided callback.

 Parameters:
-- processOutputCb: A function that processes the result of the enhanced function.
+- mapOutputCb: A function that map the result of the enhanced function.

 Returns:
 - A new CurryOn instance with the output mapping applied.

-### instance.mapInput(processInputCb)
+### instance.mapInput(mapInputCb)
 Maps the input parameters of the enhanced function using the provided callback.

 Parameters:
-- processInputCb: A function that processes the input parameters of the enhanced function.
+- mapInputCb: A function that map the input parameters of the enhanced function.

 Returns:
 - A new CurryOn instance with the input mapping applied.